Biden to Donors: 'We're Done Talking About the Debate'

 President Joe Biden on Monday sent a message to top Democratic donors that his campaign is "done talking about the debate" against former President Donald Trump that prompted calls for Biden to drop out of the race.

-“We need to move forward,” Biden said in a private call to more than 100 major Democratic donors in his National Finance Committee on Monday, a recording of which was obtained by Politico.
-“Look, we have roughly 40 days til the convention, 120 days til the election.
-We can’t waste any more time being distracted.”
+"We need to move forward," Biden said in a private call to more than 100 major Democratic donors in his National Finance Committee on Monday, a recording of which was obtained by Politico.
+"Look, we have roughly 40 days till the convention, 120 days till the election.
+We can't waste any more time being distracted."

 Biden added, "I have one job, and that's to beat Donald Trump.
 I'm absolutely certain I'm the best person to be able to do that.
 So, we're done talking about the debate, it's time to put Trump in a bullseye."